paypal/paypal-checkout-components/docs/paypal-rest-api.md

 	   paymentToken: function(resolve) {

-	       // Call your server side to get the approval url from step 3, then pass it to the resolve callback
+	       // Call your server side to get the token from step 3, then pass it to the resolve callback
+	       //

 		   jQuery.post('https://www.my-paypal-store.com/my-api/payment-create')
 		       .done(function(data) {
-			       resolve(data.approval_url);
+			       resolve(data.token);
 		       });
 	   },